 Compliance Factors: Statutes, Executive Orders, and Regulations listed at 24 CFR 50.4, 58.5, and 58.6 Was compliance achieved at the broad level of review?
 If Yes: Describe compliance determinations made at the broad level.
 If No: Describe the policy, standard, or process to be followed in the site-specific review.
+1940s and supported operations in nuclear energy research, nuclear support operations, liquid metals operations, and other U.S. Department of Energy (USDOE) related projects.
+Clean-up at the field laboratory is governed by many regulations and various regulators, including federal, state, and local agencies (USDOE, 2020).
 A map of solid and hazardous waste disposal facilities, contaminated sites, and large quantity hazardous waste generator locations in Ventura County is provided as Figure 5.
 Program locations may include lead-based paint and materials containing asbestos or high levels of radon.
 All activities must comply with applicable federal, state, and local laws and regulations regarding asbestos and lead-based paint.
 Compliance will be achieved at the site- specific level of environmental review.
 Endangered Species Endangered Species Act of 1973, particularly section 7; 50 CFR Part 402 Yes No □ ⊠ The U.S. Endangered Species Act (ESA), as amended, is intended to protect and recover species in danger of extinction and the ecosystems they depend upon.
 HUD must ensure that any action it authorizes, funds, or carries out is not likely to jeopardize the continued existence of a listed species in the wild or destroy or adversely modify its critical habitat.
-Program locations in Ventura County could potentially impact resources managed or regulated by the U.S. Fish and Wildlife Service (FWS) and/or the California Department of Fish and Wildlife (CDFW).
-In Ventura County there are 35 threatened, endangered or candidate species and 14 critical habitats managed or regulated by the FWS.
-In addition to these federally-listed species identified by FWS, the CDFW has identified 26 species classified as endangered, threatened, or official candidate under the California
+Program locations in Ventura County could potentially impact resources managed or